MartDiVenus/XMLUX/readme.md

 language and xmlux.

-My goal consists, with modesty and if I'll be able, in making for XML – by my way – something like Leslie Leslie Lamport did for TeX.
+My goal consists, with modesty and if I'll be able, in making for XML – by my way – something like Leslie Lamport did for TeX.
 So I'm opened to contributors' works.
 This doc document xmluxDoc.xml is written by xmlux entirely.
 If you study README/xmluxDoc-xmlux codex, you'll understand xmlux better.
 I offer it in various usage combination.